jackie-ell/ROF/README.md

 To start this project, please run:

      `rails db:create rails db:migrate rails db:seed `

+To login as an administrator, please use the following Email and Password:

+          jcui@quiz.edu   password: 12345

-Brought to you by, Team : Rails on Fire
+Brought to you by Team : Rails on Fire
 Members: Allain, Amir, Sani, Jackie Ell, Jackie Chui, Collin